-- When first moving over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is working properly and heating your home’s air.
+- When first switching over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is working properly and heating your home’s air.

 There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
 Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can cause busted blower motors, mold or mildew in your ductwork, damage to the compressor, a ruptured heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can lead to busted blower motors, mold or mildew in your ductwork, damage to the compressor, a cracked heat exchanger, and other problems.

 - Lubrication.
-Mechanical equipment needs lubrication to reduce friction between the operating parts.
-Your furnace tune-up should include a complete lubrication.
+Mechanical equipment needs lubrication to eliminate friction between the operating parts.
+Your system tune-up should include a complete lubrication.

-- Pilot and gas pressure regulating.
-As part of your tune-up, adjustments should be made to the pilot and gas pressure if needed to restore these elements to the designed specifications.
+- Pilot and gas pressure adjustment.
+As part of your tune-up, corrections may be made to the pilot and gas pressure if needed to return these elements to the designed specifications.

 - Filter replacement.
-A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
-Many furnace filters need to be swapped out at least every third month, which can enhance efficiency and prevent operational complications.
+A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
+Most furnace filters need to be swapped out at least every third month, which can enhance efficiency and prevent operational glitches.

 5. Is the Furnace Switch Operating Properly?

-All furnaces have a power switch (similar to a light switch) either on the furnace or located on a wall close to the furnace.
-Flip the switch and wait a couple of minutes to see if the furnace starts working.
-Also check to see if all access panels and doors on the furnace are completely closed.
+Each furnace has a power switch (similar to a light switch) either on the furnace or located on a wall close to the furnace.
+Flip the switch and wait two minutes to see if it turns the furnace on.
+Also make sure all access panels and doors on the furnace are completely closed.